proxmox/ceph/ceph/doc/glossary.rst

 	Teuthology
 		The collection of software that performs scripted tests on Ceph.

+        User
+                An individual or a system actor (for example, an application) that uses Ceph clients to interact with the :term:`Ceph Storage Cluster`.
+See :ref:`User<rados-ops-user>` and :ref:`User
+                Management<user-management>`.

         Zone
                 In the context of :term:`RGW`, a zone is a logical group that